wilseypa/warped2-models/models/epidemic/README.md

 Please refer to [Configuration Creator](config/) for details.

+## Heatmaps :

+The epidemic model prints out two separate heatmaps:

++ Population Size Change at locations : If population of a location decreases during simulation, it is colored GREEN; if population increases, it is colored RED; otherwise it is colored BLACK.
+Dark areas represent areas with less change in population size after the simulation.
+Filename is 'population\_diffusion\_hmap.ppm'.

++ Affected Count Change at locations : If number of affected people decreases at a location during simulation, it is colored GREEN; if number increases, it is colored RED; otherwise it is colored BLACK.
+  Dark areas represent areas with less change in number of infected people after the simulation.
+Filename is 'disease\_growth\_hmap.ppm'.

 ## References :

 [1] Kalyan S Perumalla and Sudip K Seal.
 2012.
 Discrete event modeling